- 19 Jul 2023

 Contributor has access to manage everything at the scope at which it is assigned.

 Reader has access to read everything at the scope at which it is assigned.

 What is Scope?

-The scope of a role determines at which level in the product, a user has permissions that are specified for that role.
+The scope of a role determines at which level in the module, a user has permissions that are specified for that role.
 The scope of a role in Azure Documenter can be any of the two levels given below:

-1. Entire product
+1. Entire module